 - 1.1.
-This guidance supports the high level principles set out in LRG 1.0 Tramway Principles and Guidance (TPG) published by the Light Rail Safety Standards Board (LRSSB). - 1.2.
+This guidance supports the high level principles set out in LRG 1.0 Tramway Principles and Guidance (TPG) published by the Light Rail Safety and Standards Board (LRSSB). - 1.2.
 This document provides high level guidance in relation to the interface between cycles and the tramway for those delegated this responsibility in relation to UK tramways (Light Rail systems) based on 'line-of-sight' operations only.
-As with all guidance, this document is not prescriptive and is intended to give advice not to set a mandatory industry standard.
-Much of this guidance is based on the experience gained from existing UK Tramways and from published documents from other tramways worldwide. - 1.3.
+As with all guidance, this document is not prescriptive and is intended to give advice not to set a mandatory industry standard. - 1.3.
+Much of this guidance is based on the experience gained from existing tramways and from published documents from other tramways worldwide.
+It does not prescribe particular arrangements adopted by any existing UK tramway, and is intended to give guidance and advice. - 1.4.
 This guidance is not intended to be applied retrospectively to existing tramways.
-However, owners and operators should consider and assess any implementation of this guidance and / or any subsequent revision, to ensure continual improvement, so far as is reasonably practicable such as when undertaking track renewal schemes.
+However, owners and operators should consider and assess any implementation of this guidance and / or any subsequent revision to ensure continual improvement in reducing risks, so far as is reasonably practicable, such as when undertaking track renewal schemes and when reviewing safety with Highway or Roads Authorities.